anushka17agarwal/starter-hugo-academic/content/_index.md

           company: NeuralGarage
           company_url: 'https://visualdub.in/'
           company_logo: org-gc
-          location: Bengaluru, India
+          location: Bengaluru
           date_start: '2023-01-01'
           date_end: ''
           description: |2-
               Responsibilities include:

-              * Researching and develeloping novel algorithms for the generation of Synthetic Lip-Synced Videos using GANs, Autoencoders and  Transformers.
+              # * Researching and develeloping novel algorithms for the generation of Synthetic Lip-Synced Videos using GANs, Autoencoders and  Transformers.
-              * Using 3D rendering and Cross Attention Transformers to build archietctures for high level video generation in multiple languages.
+              # * Using 3D rendering and Cross Attention Transformers to build archietctures for high level video generation in multiple languages.

         # - title: Research Intern